eaglefn/wifi-shepherd-ips/README.md

 ## STEP 1:  Download the Wifi-Shepherd-IPS image

 Download the Image.
-You will find it under “Releases”.
+You will find it under “Release”.

 Create the following files on the boot partition: